Table of contents

 Data architects set the vision for DfE’s use of data, through data design, to meet business needs.
 They design and build data models to fulfil the strategic data needs of the business, as defined by the Chief Data Architect.

-For more information, have a look at the data architecture and governance division pages.
+For more information, have a look at the data architecture and governance site.

 Security architects